Subscribe To This Site

 Here's how to make mayonnaise.

-Take one fresh, good quality egg.
+Use a really fresh, good quality egg.
 This means free range, organic or pastured.
 Don't compromise on quality.
 Apart from the horrific conditions endured by caged hens, (which anyone with any kind of heart would want to avoid supporting) - the quality of the eggs is never so good and there is a higher chance of them containing Salmonella bacteria - the last thing you want in your mayonnaise.

-A fresh egg should have a firm and unclouded white and the yolk should sit on top of the white without the white spreading unduly.
-Making mayonnaise that's worth the trouble depends upon having quality ingredients.
 As people become aware just how awful battery hens' lives are, more opt for free-range eggs.
 Even some of the commercial manufacturers are now starting to get it.
 Hellmann's Mayonnaise has been made using free range eggs since 2009.
-They won an award from Compassion in World Farming for their efforts - and no dip in profits.
+They won an award from Compassion in World Farming for their efforts - and suffered no dip in profits.

 Organic food and humane food are important parts of green living philosophy.
 Most organic food is better for your health as well as being more sustainable.
 Eggs from caged hens have no place in the green kitchen.
 For more about the nutritional value of eggs and the benefits of free range and organic eggs please see: The Best Eggs for Healthy Nutrition